Uses of Lemon balm tea goes back some 2000 year. Lemon Balm is mentioned as a medicinal herb in the writings of both the Greeks and Romans.

+What is Lemon Balm?
 Lemon balm is a perennial plant in the mint family.
-The herbs scientific name is Melissa officinalis.
-It grows between 10 and 24 inches tall and blooms small white or pink small flowers.
+The biological name of the herb is is Melissa officinalis.
+The plant grows between 10 and 24 inches tall and blooms small white or pink small flowers.

-- Collect about 8 to 10 fresh lemon balm leaves.
+- Collect about 8 to 10 fresh leaves.
 Rinse and dry them with a paper towel.

 - Boil 1 cup of water